Company History – GE Solar Inverters

 Three Phase Inverter (GEP 4-20kW)

-GE’s three phase inverters range from 4kW to 20kW which can cater to small residential installations and all the way through to small business applications.
+GE’s three-phase inverters range from 4kW to 20kW which can cater to small residential installations and through to small business applications.
 This inverter series features the same capabilities in DC oversizing and AC overloading by 110%.
-The maximum efficiency for the 3-phase models is rated at 98.3% for most model and 98.4% for the 12kW, 15kW and 20kW model.
+The maximum efficiency for the 3-phase models is rated at 98.3% for most models and 98.4% for the 12kW, 15kW and 20kW models.

 Single Phase Hybrid Inverters (GEH 5-10kW)

-GoodWe inverters are manufactured in China and have reached a significant scale of production meaning they are able to offer cost-effective prices.
+GE inverters are manufactured in China and have reached a significant scale of production meaning they can offer cost-effective prices.

 Indicative pricing